ceph/ceph/doc/install/get-packages.rst

 Add Ceph Development
 ====================

-Development repositories use the ``autobuild.asc`` key to verify packages.
 If you are developing Ceph and need to deploy and test specific Ceph branches, ensure that you remove repository entries for major releases first.